1509 Esclangona

 1509 Esclangona (provisional designation ') is a rare-type Hungaria asteroid and binary system from the inner regions of the asteroid belt, approximately 8 kilometers in diameter.
 It is named after French astronomer Ernest Esclangon.

 Discoveries

 Esclangona was discovered on 21 December 1938, by French astronomer André Patry at Nice Observatory.
 The body's observation arc begins with its official discovery observation as no precoveries were taken, and no prior identifications were made.
-On 13 February 2003, a minor-planet moon in orbit of Esclangona was discovered by astronomers at ESO's Very Large Telescope (UT4) on Cerro Paranal in Chile.
+On 13 February 2003, a satellite was discovered by astronomers at ESO's Very Large Telescope (UT4) on Cerro Paranal in Chile.

 Orbit and classification

 Esclangona is a member of the Hungaria family, which form the innermost concentration of asteroids in the Solar System.
 It orbits the Sun in the inner main-belt at a distance of 1.8–1.9 AU once every 2 years and 7 months (931 days).
 Its orbit has an eccentricity of 0.03 and an inclination of 22° with respect to the ecliptic.